Chien Chern KhorUNIVERSAL FUND MEMBER

 Chien's Story

 Chien joined Watsi on September 19th, 2016.
 Seven years ago, Chien joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chien's most recent donation supported Ma Pyae, a woman from Burma, to fund life-saving heart surgery.
+Chien's most recent donation supported John, a resilient 11-year-old from Kenya, to fund clubfoot surgery.

 Impact